 Goa is known for its amazing beaches and no trip is complete without heading to one of them.
 Just laze around with a sundowner at one of the shacks and watch the world pass by.
 Some of the must-visit beaches of Goa are:-

 - Baga Beach – The most famous and most popular of all beaches in Goa, Baga Beach is located to the northwest of Panjim.
-Enjoy the different water sports activities like parasailing, speed boat, jet ski etc to having your favorite drink in the most famous nightclub of Club of Goa, Tito’s.
+Enjoy the different water sports activities like parasailing, speed boat, jet skiing, etc to have your favorite drink in the most famous nightclub of the Club of Goa, Tito’s.

 - Other Popular Beaches – Vagator Beach, Morjim Beach, Agonda Beach, Arambol Beach, Colva Beach, Candolim and Sinquerim Beach

-Goa has been known for both flea markets and high-end designer boutique peppered all around the state.
+Goa has been known for both flea markets and high-end designer boutiques peppered all around the state.

-- Arjuna Flea Market also known as the Wednesday Flea market is known for shops under the sun selling all kind of stuff starting for junk jewelry, sarongs, hammocks, hats, and handicrafts.
+- Arjuna Flea Market also known as the Wednesday Flea Market is known for shops under the sun selling all kinds of stuff starting with junk jewelry, sarongs, hammocks, hats, and handicrafts.